Stuycs-K/finalprojectapcs-3-liu-simon-lei-james/DEVLOG-Amy.md

 ### 2025-05-29 - implementation of weapon classes
 I have begun creating the weapon classes.
 Sword, Axe, and Bow all have a barebones class, and I intend to add more types to them, along with potentially other weapons like lances.
 For now, accuracy and hit rates will be left for later, once other more essential features are added.

+### 2025-05-30 - beginning implementation of character subclasses and magic
+Character subclasses are now being created, Lord being the first.
+My intended implementation is for the program to pass a HashMap of generated stats into the function, then adding a base stat to each stat.
+Along with minor tweaks to other areas in the code, I am also starting to add magic to the game.
+Magic will act similarly to weapons, however damage will be calculated through the wielder's magic stat and the target's resistance stat rather than strength and defense.
+This will inevitably make magic hit harder than regular attacks since resistance will be lower than defense on all units except Mages, so measures will be taken to make sure Mages are properly balanced, like giving them worse movement or much worse physical bulk.